Sieg Railway: Services

+Fare-/ transport associations

+The Sieg railway is located in the fare area of Rheinland-Tarif (former Verkehrsverbund Rhein-Sieg fare between Cologne and Au (Sieg), between Etzbach and Niederschelden in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), between Niederschelden Nord and Siegen Hbf in the area of the fare association Westfalen-Tarif.

 History

 Formation

 The Sieg railway is the western section of the Deutz–Gießen railway (Deutz-Gießener Eisenbahn, DGE) as far as Betzdorf and the line from there to Siegen, which was originally opened as a branch line on 10 January 1861.

 From the time of the building of a line, a direct connection was proposed between Siegen and Haiger, which was eventually opened in 1915.
 This shortened the connection between Siegen and Dillenburg by about 30 km, leading to a shift of traffic from the old line (now known as the Heller Valley Railway), which subsequently usually ran via Siegen and Haiger.